Dmalex166/platformer-tutorial/steps/part5.md

 - The bounds, by default, are on the outside of the game dimensions.
 As we set the game to be 800 x 600 then the player won't be able to run outside of this area.
 It will stop the player from being able to run off the edges of the screen or jump through the top.

 ### Animations
-If you look back at the `preload` function, you'll see a `dude` was loaded as a sprite sheet, NOT AN IMAGE
+If you look back at the `preload` function, you'll see a `dude` was loaded as a sprite sheet, NOT AN IMAGE!
 - it's a sprite sheet since it contains animation frames This is what the full sprite sheet looks like:

 ![sprite sheet examples](../assets/dude.png)

-There are 9 frames in total
+There are 9 frames in total:
 - 4 for running left
 - 1 for facing the camera
 - 4 for running right

-Next we'll define two animations called `left` and `right`
+Next we'll define two animations called `left` and `right`:
 ```js
 this.anims.create({
     key: 'left',